KayongoYongo/Django_to_do_app/README.md

 # Django_to_do_app
 A simple to do app without sign up and log in

+# 1. Getting started
 To get started, type this in the command line:
 ```Shell
 pip3 install django
 ```
+# 2. Create a project
 Next: Run this command to start the project
 ```Shell
 django-admin startproject todo_project